 In an effort to make paying for camp easier for our campers and their families, the payment process is divided into installments.
 See page 4 for more information about the payment schedule.
-Please be aware that in order to not pay the Late Fee, all deadlines for installments must be met.
 Use the "Troop Roster" form on the Forms page of the web site to track each Scout's payment.